McGregor to retain minority interest in Proper No Twelve brand

 Proximo Spirits, a subsidiary of Jose Cuervo tequila owner Becle, said it has agreed a long-term agreement with the mixed martial arts fighter that sees him continuing to collaborate on the brand he helped create.

-No financial details of the deal have been publicly disclosed although unconfirmed media reports have indicated Becle paid upwards of €500 million to acquire the remaining stake it didn’t already own in McGregor’s Éire Born Spirits
+No financial details of the deal have been publicly disclosed although unconfirmed media reports have indicated Becle paid upwards of €500 million to acquire McGregor’s Éire Born Spirits

 “I founded Proper No Twelve less than three years ago and today it has become a shining star in the spirits industry,” McGregor said.